MKuranowski/C-2DMatrix/README.md

 # C-2DMatrix

-STB-Style, simple, dynamically-allocated 2D matrix of doubles;
-with a few most useful operations on matrices.
+STB-Style, simple, 2D matrix of doubles with a few most useful operations on matrices.

 ### Quick Start